kgrajski/ercot_dart/README.md

 What I would do differently
 - Not too much!
+  - The experiments used data and forecasted to respect ERCOT DAM and RT operations - no leakage no cheating
   - "Respect the data" means get hands on with it, ask a lot of questions, generate visualizations
   - "Hypothesis driven" means actively anticipate and test the results of each and every experiment and plot
   - You could argue why not jump directly to one of the major Data Science platforms for that?